-In the varied ski areas of Corviglia/Piz Nair, Corvatsch and Diavolezza/Lagalb as well as in some smaller areas, winter sports fans have 350 km (217 miles) of slopes waiting to be explored.
+In the varied ski areas of Corviglia/Piz Nair, Corvatsch and Diavolezza/Lagalb as well as in some smaller areas, winter sports fans have 350 km (217 mi) of slopes waiting to be explored.

-Directly opposite the Hotel, the Signalbahn is the perfect funicular to bring you into the famous skiing area “Corviglia.
+Directly opposite the hotel, the Signalbahn is the perfect funicular to bring you into the famous Corviglia skiing area.

 Speed test on the Corviglia: It is still fun to test how fast you can go under the best conditions.
 At the “High-Speed Piste” on the Corviglia, you can measure your top speed for zero money.
 As soon as you pass the starting gate, the timer begins.
-After one hundred metres (110 yards), your time comes up on the big digital display by the finish gate, below the Alpina Hut.
+After 100 m (110 yds), your time comes up on the big digital display by the finish gate, below the Alpina Hut.
 If you feel disappointed, just try again.
-Or you can simply relax, and enjoy the glorious runs at a more leisurely tempo.
+Or you can simply relax and enjoy the glorious runs at a more leisurely tempo.

-Gliding from Surlej up to the mid-mountain station in just seven minutes.
-More impressive still is the spectacular mountain panorama that greets you at the end of the next leg of the ride, when you step out of the cabin at the highest summit station in the Eastern Alps at an altitude of 3,303m (10,837ft).
-And it isn’t just the exertion that takes your breath away as you swoop down the demanding but exciting 9km (5.5 mile) descent from the Corvatsch via Hahnensee straight to the Kempinski Grand Hotel des Bains.
+Glide from Surlej up to the mid-mountain station in just seven minutes and take in the spectacular mountain panorama that greets you at the end of the next leg of the ride when you step out of the cabin at the highest summit station in the Eastern Alps at an altitude of 3,303 m (10,836.6 ft).
+It isn’t just the exertion that takes your breath away as you swoop down the demanding but exciting 9km (5.5 mi) descent from the Corvatsch via Hahnensee straight to Kempinski Grand Hotel des Bains.

-Snowpark Corvatsch: Now snowboarders and skiers alike can show off all their tricks: the wide variety of kickers and rails are superbly maintained, and the quarter-pipe the place to put on a big show.
+Snowpark Corvatsch: Now snowboarders and skiers alike can show off all their tricks.
+The wide variety of kickers and rails are superbly maintained, and the quarter-pipe is the place to put on a big show.

-Skiing here, where the icy peaks of the Bernina Massif tower up high above the glacier tongues requires considerable concentration.
-For although you really came up here to ski, you cannot stop your eyes wandering over to the silvery hanging glaciers, the walls of ice and the snowy-white peaks that seem almost within your grasp.
+Skiing here, where the icy peaks of the Bernina Massif tower high above the glacier tongues, requires considerable concentration.
+Although you really came up here to ski, you cannot stop your eyes from wandering over to the silvery hanging glaciers, the walls of ice and the snowy-white peaks that seem almost within your grasp.

-GLÜNA PLAINA - FULL-MOON SKIING When the full moon (“Glüna Plaina” in Romansh) lights up the landscape, nothing beats a dinner at the Diavolezza mountain restaurant followed by a descent of the tranquil slopes down to the valley.
-Simply “fabulus”, say locals in Romansh, which means like a fable or fairy tale – and that this is an experience you should not miss on any account.
+GLÜNA PLAINA - FULL MOON SKIING When the full moon (“Glüna Plaina” in Romansh) lights up the landscape, nothing beats a dinner at the Diavolezza mountain restaurant followed by a descent of the tranquil slopes down to the valley.
+Simply “fabulus”,the locals say in Romansh, which means like a fable or fairytale.
+This is an experience you should not miss on any account.

-Picturesque villages open real idylls: ideal beginner slopes as Languard in Pontresina, Prouvulèr in Celerina, Cristins in Silvaplana, Müsella in La Punt and Bügls in S-chanf.
-And sporty slopes such as Survih in Samedan and Aela in Maloja.
+Picturesque villages open up to real idylls on the ideal beginner slopes like Languard in Pontresina, Prouvulèr in Celerina, Cristins in Silvaplana, Müsella in La Punt and Bügls in S-chanf.
+And don't forget the sporty slopes, such as Survih in Samedan and Aela in Maloja.
 Also, the local mountain of Zuoz promises relaxing days for the whole family.
-Here you carve without stress on wide slopes.
-Muottas Muragl is reserved winter walkers and sledges.Back
+Here, you can carve without stress on wide slopes.
+Muottas Muragl is reserved for winter walkers and sledges.Back